Titles and Roles

 - Emory University School of Medicine

-Dr. Shaib is a member of the American Society of Clinical Oncology, the American Society of Hematology and the American Association for Cancer Research.
+Dr. Shaib is a clinical member of the Discovery and Developmental Therapeutics research program at Winship Cancer Institute.
+He holds professional memberships with American Society of Clinical Oncology, American Society of Hematology and American Association for Cancer Research.

 Dr. Shaib's recent awards include:

 - Chief Medical Resident Award, Voted for excellent teaching contribution (three times between August 2008 and April 2009)

 - Yale New Haven- HSR campus President’s Award, June 2010

 - Selected for 2013 ASCO/AACR Workshop on Methods in Clinical Cancer Research.
 For protocol titled “A phase II study of Paclitaxel and aflibercept (Zaltrap) in recurrent or metastatic esophageal and garstric adenocarcinoma.”, July 2013